 1. Introduction

 A rod-shaped, aerobic, Gram-negative bacterium with pili and a polar flagellum, Pseudomonas aeruginosa (P. aeruginosa) is essential for both bacterial movement and host cell attachment.
 Especially in burn wounds, it is one of the most prevalent organisms that cause nosocomial infections(1).
 P. aeruginosa is often responsible for nosocomial infections, including pneumonia, infections in immunocompromised patients, and infections in individuals with structural lung diseases such as cystic fibrosis(2).
 Burn patients face an elevated risk of serious infections and related mortality due to impaired skin barrier function and immune suppression(3).
 Treating P. aeruginosa infections in burn wounds is highly challenging because of the bacterium’s intrinsic and acquired resistance to antibiotics(4).
 Antibiotic resistance in P. aeruginosa has become a global problem, posing a serious public health threat by reducing treatment options and increasing mortality rates(5).
 Antimicrobial resistance (AMR) is defined as the ability of pathogenic bacteria to resist prescribed drugs, such as β-lactams.
 In Gram-negative bacteria, this resistance often arises from the production of extended-spectrum β-lactamases (ESBLs), which can inactivate β-lactam antibiotics(6).
 Among the most extensively studied AMR enzymes are β-lactamases(7). β-lactamases are classified based on their inhibitor response and substrate spectrum.
 ESBLs encode class A β-lactamases, leading to resistance against certain β-lactam antibiotics(8).
-These enzymes, encoded by bla genes in Gram-negative bacteria, represent one of the most important mechanisms of antibiotic resistance. β-lactamases reduce the efficacy of β-lactam drugs by hydrolyzing the β-lactam ring structure.
-Additionally, bla genes contribute to the rapid spread of resistance in clinical settings due to their high potential for horizontal transfer between bacteria and integration into multidrug-resistant plasmids(9).
-Since the synthesis of beta-lactamase in Gram-negative bacteria is often associated with beta-lactam resistance, pharmaceutical companies’ efforts to inhibit or disrupt these enzymes by developing novel compounds with broader therapeutic applications have led to significant clinical and scientific advancements(10).
+These enzymes, encoded by bla genes in Gram-negative bacteria, constitute one of the most critical mechanisms of antibiotic resistance.
+They impair the efficacy of β-lactam antibiotics through hydrolysis of the β-lactam ring.
+Compounding this threat, bla genes exhibit a high potential for horizontal gene transfer and integration into multidrug-resistant plasmids, promoting the rapid spread of resistance within clinical settings (9).
+The clinical challenge of beta-lactam resistance in Gram-negative bacteria, largely driven by beta-lactamase production, has spurred significant pharmaceutical innovation.
+The development of novel compounds designed to inhibit or disrupt these enzymes has led to groundbreaking advancements with expanded therapeutic applications(10).
 This study aimed to accurately identify P. aeruginosa strains, determine antibiotic resistance patterns, and investigate the prevalence of the blaTEM gene in burn patients in Tabriz.

 2. Materials and Methods